mtlynch/docker-syncthing/README.md

 This is a Docker image for Syncthing built specifically for [deploying on fly.io](https://github.com/mtlynch/syncthing-fly.io).

-For a more general-purpose Syncthing Docker image, see [linuxserver/docker-syncthing](https://github.com/linuxserver/docker-syncthing).
+For a more general-purpose Syncthing Docker image, see [the official Syncthing Docker image](https://hub.docker.com/r/syncthing/syncthing/tags) or [linuxserver/docker-syncthing](https://github.com/linuxserver/docker-syncthing) [linuxserver/docker-syncthing](https://github.com/linuxserver/docker-syncthing).

 ## Build from source